accso/java9-jigsaw-examples/jigsaw-examples/example_exceptions/readme.md

 ![Example's Module Dependency Graph](moduledependencies.png)

 ### Example shows ...
-TODO

-- Durchreichen von Exceptions
+- Handling of exception and transferring them from one module to another.

-- Exceptions und RuntimeExceptions
+- Both Exceptions and RuntimeExceptions are used.
-- sichtbar (exportiert) oder nicht
+- Both cases of exported and non-exported exceptions are shown.
-- chaining von nicht-exportierten Exceptions und RuntimeExceptions END TODO
+- Chaining of non-exported Exceptions and RuntimeExceptions is shown.